skirienkopanea/lu2/README.md

 That is a feature managed by herokuapp themselves.</li>
 <li>Local implementations do not have that feature.</li>
 </ul>
-To implement this game on your local machine:
+To implement this game on your local machine make sure that you have Node.js https://nodejs.org/en/ installed as well as git https://git-scm.com/.
+Then:

 ```console
 git clone https://github.com/skirienkopanea/lu2